cmantuano/askdata-docs/docs/how-to-configure-your-dataset.md

 For example in the above use case we are specifying that if the user login email is *employee@yourcompany.com* then just show him the records where *name=John* and *surname=Doe*.
 This obviously is a rather simple example of the definition of a filter, more complex ones can be build in order to guarantee the proper flexibility to your dataset.
 If you would like to have a deeper overview of filters you can watch [this resource](https://docs.askdata.com/docs/dataset-filters-configuration).

-Once all the edits have been completed, just hit save and the dataset willl be updated.
+Once all the edits have been completed, just hit save and the dataset will be updated.